commontype-standard/commontype/consumers-cmap.md

           if it is not less, then the character is mapped to glyph index 0.

-<h4>Processing a format 2 subtable</h4>
+<h4 id="processing-a-format-2-subtable">Processing a format 2 subtable</h4>

 * To map codepoints to glyph IDs in a format 2 subtable, the font consumer should consume the input character stream one byte at a time, and perform the following sequence of operations.
 * First, the input byte is used to index the subHeaderKeys array to obtain a <emphasis>subheader key</emphasis>.
 * Where the subheader key is 0, this indicates that the input byte is the only byte in this codepoint.
 The input byte is then directly looked up in the {{glyphIndexArray}} to obtain the glyph ID.
 * Where the subheader key is greater than 0, this indicates a two-byte character.
 First, the subheader key should be divided by 8, and the font consumer should then use this to index into the subheader array to obtain the appropriate subheader.
 * Next, the font consumer should consume another input byte, the <emphasis>low byte</emphasis>, and ensure that the value of the low byte is within the range of this subheader - that is, that the low byte is more than or equal to `firstCode` and less than `firstCode+entryCount`.
 If the low byte is not within the range of the subheader, glyph ID 0 is returned.
 * `firstCode` is then subtracted from the low byte to determine the <emphasis>index offset</emphasis>.
-The font consumer will then advance {{idRangeOffset}} bytes from the position of the {{idRangeOffset}} element in the subheader to find the beginning of the glyph mapping subrange, and then also advance by the index offset to determine the glyph ID.
+The font consumer will then advance {{CmapFormat4Subtable/idRangeOffset}} bytes from the position of the {{CmapFormat4Subtable/idRangeOffset}} element in the subheader to find the beginning of the glyph mapping subrange, and then also advance by the index offset to determine the glyph ID.
-* Finally, if the glyph ID is non-zero, {{idDelta}} is added to the glyph ID module 65536 to return the final glyph ID.
+* Finally, if the glyph ID is non-zero, {{CmapFormat4Subtable/idDelta}} is added to the glyph ID module 65536 to return the final glyph ID.

-<h4>Processing a format 4 subtable</h4>
+<h4 id="processing-a-format-4-subtable">Processing a format 4 subtable</h4>

 When reading a format 4 subtable, the values {{searchRange}}, {{entrySelector}} and {{rangeShift}} should be ignored.